PINTO0309/onnx2tf/README.md

     Input names of ONNX that interrupt model conversion.
     Interrupts model transformation at the specified input name and inputs the model partitioned into subgraphs.
+    With `--tflite_backend flatbuffer_direct`, this crops ModelIR and treats the specified tensors as runtime inputs.
     e.g. --input_names_to_interrupt_model_conversion "input0" "input1" "input2"

   -onimc OUTPUT_NAMES [OUTPUT_NAMES ...], \